nkrode/RedisLive/README.md

 Caveat on monitoring redis
 ==========================

-Currently the only hook into monitoring a redis instance is Redis [MONITOR](http://redis.io/commands/monitor) command, which streams back every command processed and hence reduces the throughput of the redis instance.
+Currently the only hook into monitoring a redis instance is Redis [MONITOR](http://redis.io/commands/monitor) command, which streams back every command processed and reduces the throughput of the redis instance.
+Hence it is recommended to run redis-monitor with --duration suitable for your redis deployment and scheduling it to run periodically as a cron job.

 Feedback
 ========